Szabolcs County: Geography

+Prior to the Hungarian administrative reforms of 1876 Szabolcs controlled some additional territory to the south-west giving it borders with Heves and Külső-Szolnok and the Nagykunság (part of the Jászkunság from 1745), as well as a small section of border with Békés.
+This territory largely became part of Hajdú when it was established in 1876.
+The Hajdúkerület ('Hajdú district', not to be confused with the later Hajdú county) existed mostly as an enclave of Szabolcs, with some exclaves lying between Szabolcs and Bihar.

+In the 1850 reforms which followed the revolutions of 1848 the Hajdú district was attached to Szabolcs.
+In the reforms of 1854 Szabolcs lost its western territory, including the Hajdúkerület and the later Dada alsó district (the salient along the Tisza) to the newly-established North Bihar county.
+The traditional counties of Hungary were restored in 1860, reversing these changes.

 History

 Szabolcs is one of the oldest counties of the Kingdom of Hungary.
 In the 17th century, the towns of Hajdú separated from the county, creating the Hajdú district.
 The capital of Szabolcs County was initially Szabolcs (now a village), later Nagykálló took over this role (1747-1867), and since 1867 the capital was moved to Nyíregyháza.

+In the 18th and early 19th century Szabolcs was part of the Circulus/Districtus Trans-Tibiscanus ('circle/district beyond the Tisza'), one of four such districts within the Kingdom of Hungary.

+From 1850 to 1860 Szabolcs was part of the Military District of Großwardein.

 After World War I, it was merged with a very small part of the former Ung County to form Szabolcs-Ung county, with Nyíregyháza as the capital.
 However, the villages of Eszeny (present-day Esen), Szalóka (present-day Solovka) and Tiszaágtelek (present-day Tisaahtelek) in the Tisza district were passed to Czechoslovakia.
 These villages were returned to Hungary between 1938 and 1945, but were passed to the Soviet Union afterwards (they are part of Ukraine since 1991).
 In 1950, the county was disestablished and Szabolcs-Szatmár County was created, which included most of its territory, while some parts of it were passed to the newly created Borsod-Abaúj-Zemplén and Hajdú-Bihar counties (area around Polgár and north-east of Debrecen).
 In 1990, Szabolcs-Szatmár County was renamed to Szabolcs-Szatmár-Bereg County.